AdamShelley/lang-ai/README.md

 **0.0.5** ( /08/2023)
 - Fixed heading border issue on stories page.
 - Non-styling improvements to all pages.
+- When the device is offline, the stories should now load correctly from cache.
 - Data fetching optimized / Cleaned up.
 - On the backend - votes automatically calculated after duration has been reached.